He was aware that he was still a child: Development

 The production of "He was aware that he was still a child" and other episodes in the second half of Evangelion experienced several problems, mainly due to production schedules.
+Beginning with "Lilliputian Hitcher", the production ran into severe scheduling problems because of delays in episode delivery.
+Gainax had completed only twelve episodes by the time the series began airing after nearly two years of production, leaving the staff to produce the remaining fourteen in just six months—roughly one-third of the time they had spent on the first twelve.
 Due to time constraints, the version originally broadcast on TV Tokyo had poorer-quality animation than usual, and the episode's script was written in a hurry.
-From the twenty-first episode onward, Gainax inserted few scenes featuring Evangelion units because there were no animators who could animate them.
+From the twenty-first episode onward, Gainax inserted a few scenes featuring Evangelion units because there were no animators who could animate them.
 The main staff felt so tired that some members suggested stopping the production.
-The promise to give the series' viewers more fan service in post-credit previews of future episodes, was abandoned, reflecting a more-violent and darker plot for the last episodes.
-Anno also decided to depict the members of Seele as a monolith, reflecting the progress of the series, which became increasingly abstract and introspective.
-Anno stated due to the pressure he felt during production, he immersed himself in increasingly deeper introspection.
+The promise to give the series' viewers more fan service in post-credit previews of future episodes was abandoned, reflecting a more-violent and darker plot for the last episodes.
+Anno also decided to depict the members of Seele as monoliths, reflecting the progress of the series, which became increasingly abstract and introspective.
+Anno stated that, due to the pressure he felt during production, he immersed himself in increasingly deeper introspection.

 Several scenes in the twenty-first-to-twenty-fourth episodes were redrawn after the series finished its broadcasts on TV Tokyo, and Anno tried to rework the parts that did not meet his expectations as much as possible.
 The changes improved the quality of the animation, and clarified some mysteries and underexplored plot points.
-Gainax produced both the original television broadcast of "He was aware that he was still a child" and the following three episodes, and an extended version called the director's cut. or home video release version.
+Gainax produced both the original television broadcast of "He was aware that he was still a child." and the following three episodes, and an extended version called the video format version. or home video release version.
 Gainax also produced a feature-length recap film called Neon Genesis Evangelion: Death and Rebirth (1997), the first part of which, Death, is a summary of the series with unreleased scenes.
-The unreleased scenes from Death were used in the director's cut versions of the episodes, which were later released in the Japanese editions of the series, starting with the 1998 LaserDisc edition.
-Junichi Sato returned to work on the episode, creating the storyboard for the director's cut version of "He was aware that he was still a child".
+The unreleased scenes from Death were used in the video format versions of the episodes, which were later released in the Japanese editions of the series, starting with the 1998 LaserDisc edition.
+Jun'ichi Satō returned to work on the episode, creating the storyboard for the video format version of "He was aware that he was still a child.".
 Masahiko Otsuka and Shunji Suzuki handled the staging, with Suzuki as the chief animator.
-The animator Mitsuo Iso also contributed to the scenes in the extended version.
+Animator Mitsuo Iso also contributed to the scenes in the extended version.